Ajaytekam/eNcode.py/README.md

 # eNcode.py : numeric html encoder

 Convert string into HTML encoded value (with numeric values of ascii).
-It is very useful in Web Attacks like HTML/Code Injection.
+It is useful in Web Attacks like HTML/Code Injection.

 Usage :